 The Victoria lilies, which can grow more than three yards in diameter, look like floating dinner trays in a Fairchild pond.
 They were all the rage in Victorian England.

-"The flower emerges white, then it closes, then it reopens red," Lewis says.
+"The flower emerges white, then it closes, then it reopens red," Lewis said.
 "In the process, it traps beetles inside, which pick up the pollen.
 It releases them, and they go on to the next flower."

-Lewis, 39, has the enviable job of traveling the world, like Fairchild once did, looking for new plants to bring back to study and try to grow.
+Lewis has the enviable job of traveling the world, like Fairchild once did, looking for new plants to bring back to study and try to grow.
 One he would love to have is the Rafflesia arnoldii, the largest flower in the world.

 He sits at his computer at the Fairchild Tropical Botanic Garden in Miami and admires the plant, which lives its entire life underground – until a red and yellow flower several feet in diameter emerges rather quickly.
 A botanical garden in Indonesia has successfully grown one.
-"But there's still lot of work in Indonesia to figure out exactly how to do it," Lewis says.
+"But there's still lot of work in Indonesia to figure out exactly how to do it," Lewis said.

-Meanwhile, other projects command his attention.
-In the next few months, Fairchild expects to open a new lab that can accommodate 20 graduate students.
 Nearby, Fairchild's horticultural gurus will grow millions of orchids by germinating the tiny seeds in a lab.
 Lewis wants to put the orchids in trees throughout the Miami area to recreate what South Florida looked like 200 years ago.

 Visitors can watch the work through windows and ask the experts questions through microphones several times a day.
 They'll be able to do the same at the butterfly nursery (opening in December), where workers will raise thousands of the colorful flutterers for the screen-enclosed garden.

-"We're having so much fun at this place," Lewis says.
+"We're having so much fun at this place," Lewis said.
 "Every time I walk out in the garden, I see something that I hadn't seen before.
 A plant that hadn't bloomed, that's now blooming.
 It's just great."